thoughtspot/thoughtspot.github.io/_reference/tsload-service-api-ref.md

 ---

 ## Login
 Use this API to authenticate and log in a user.
+Login establishes a session with the ThoughtSpot ETL HTTP server.
+The authentication requires a username and password.

 ### Request Parameters